Monotone Measures for Non-Local Correlations: Conclusion

 In the problem of simulating isotropic boxes with each other, we used maximal correlation together with HC~ribbon in order to prove Conjecture~\ref{conj1} (in the range of parameters $\eta_1, \eta_2\in [1/\sqrt 2, 1]$) when common randomness is available too.
 Interestingly the range of parameters for which we could prove this conjecture starts with $1/\sqrt 2$ which is the border point of quantum correlations.

-To prove Conjecture~\ref{conj1} for other values of $\eta_1, \eta_2\in [1/2, 1/\sqrt 2]$, instead of maximal correlation, we can use the monotonicity of either the MC~ribbon or HC~ribbon under wirings.
+To prove Conjecture~\ref{conj1} for other values of $\eta_1, \eta_2\in [1/2, 1/\sqrt 2]$, one approach is to, instead of maximal correlation, use the monotonicity of either the MC~ribbon or HC~ribbon under wirings.
 Another strategy is to use the parameter $s^*$ defined in Corollary~\ref{corol:MC-subset-HC}.
-We leave the study of this conjecture for the range of parameters $\eta_1, \eta_2\in [1/2, 1/\sqrt 2]$ for future works.
+We leave the study of this conjecture for the range of parameters $\eta_1, \eta_2\in [1/2, 1/\sqrt 2]$, and investigating the success of the above approaches for future works.

 In general HC~ribbon cannot be used alone to study wirings of no-signaling boxes when common randomness is available.
 We leave a more systematic study of common randomness in wirings for future works too.